brunomourasoares/myaccessweb/README.md

-# 👮 MyAccessWeb
+# 👮 MyAccess Web
-MyAccessWeb is an RestAPI for access control, it is used to control the entrance and exit of visitors in a certain place.
+MyAccess Web is an RestAPI for access control, it is used to control the entrance and exit of visitors in a certain place.
 It has registration, update, delete, entry visitor and exit visitor.

 ### 💻 Technologies used:
 [![VSCode](https://img.shields.io/badge/VSCode-1.85.1-3F3F3F.svg?style=flat&labelColor=%23007ACC&logo=visualstudiocode&logoColor=white)](https://code.visualstudio.com/)